• News

 Advert

-This marks the first and only time that her voice is heard throughout the series - apart from in the CCTV footage of her being killed.
+This marks the second time that her voice is heard throughout the series, as her vocals also feature in a song played at the end of episode two.

 Discussing the song, show director Philip Barantini revealed he'd first heard it around the same time that Jack Thorne sent him the script, claiming he knew from the get-go that it needed to feature.